Like all AKG headphones, the Y500 has a lot to offer to the right user but won’t have much appeal unless you play into its strengths.

 One ear cup houses the pause/play button and the volume up and down – standard stuff that’s often underappreciated but sorely missed when absent.
 This is also where the 2.5 mm input is.
-The other ear cup houses the Bluetooth on and off button along with the micro USB port for charging and the ambient mode button.
+The other ear cup houses the Bluetooth on and off button, the micro USB port for charging, and the ambient mode button.

 Let’s break all of this down.

-However, the Y500 does offer the advantage of multipoint connectivity which allows you to pair it up with two sources.
-This way, you can seamlessly switch between two devices, making this a perfect choice for folks who travel with both a smartphone and a laptop.
+However, the Y500 offers multipoint connectivity, which allows you to pair it up with two sources.
+This way, you can seamlessly switch between two devices, making this a perfect choice for folks traveling with a smartphone and a laptop.
 Whether this feature outweighs the detriment of unimpressive Bluetooth is debatable, but we can see cases where it might.
 It all depends on the user.

-The headphones are also super-lightweight, which helps with this immensely.
-And while the rubberized padding on the headband may look problematic because rubber is traditionally not a comfortable material and there’s not a lot of it, this surprisingly isn’t an issue here.
-The lightweight nature of the headphones helps, sure, but it’s more the fact that the headphones put a larger emphasis on the clamping force of the ear cups for stability than the headband.
+The headphones are also super lightweight, which helps immensely with this.
+While the rubberized padding on the headband may look problematic because rubber is traditionally not a comfortable material, and there’s not a lot of it, this surprisingly isn’t an issue here.
+The lightweight nature of the headphones helps, sure, but it’s more the fact that the headphones emphasize the clamping force of the ear cups for stability than the headband.

 Is this a good thing?

 Is this better than a pair of headphones that are a bit less comfortable but rest on your head more firmly?
 That’s for you to decide.
-Ours is just to point out the potential issue.
+Our duty is just to point out the potential issue.

 To sum it up in one word, it’s divisive.